-To be honest, Strange Occurrences was not conceived as a serious paranormal investigation group, but more as a kind of living installation artwork.
+To be honest, Strange Occurrences was not conceived as a serious paranormal investigation group, but more as a kind of living installation artwork!
 This sounds a bit pretentious and disingenuous, but Mark Marriott and I were too far into an espresso binge to be bothered about things like that.
 We press-ganged Denise and Karen into the fold, made up pseudonyms based on old family names, put up a website and began to collect together equipment that could conceivably be used for paranormal investigation.
-This kept us amused and distracted for some time.
-At least until the Dominion Post discovered us and ran a major feature about our group.
-We had to look legit, pronto.
+This kept us amused and distracted for almost a year, or at least until the Dominion Post discovered us and ran a major feature about our group.
+So we needed to look legit, pronto.
 We'd had a few enquiries up till then, mostly about photographs, and we'd run a couple of investigations that could best be described as training exercises.
 But after the feature we started to get attention, from the public and from other, more recently-formed paranormal investigation teams wanting to work with us.

-Of those, Phoen-X Paranormal Research & Investigation, based in Palmerston North and led by Clinton Lawson, proved to be great allies, and with Clinton's nose for finding investigations we were privileged to visit and investigate many fantastic locations in the lower North Island.
+Of those, Phoen-X Paranormal Research & Investigation, based in Palmerston North and led by Clinton Lawson, proved to be great allies, and with the benefit of Clinton's nose for finding investigations we were privileged to visit and investigate many fantastic locations in the lower half of North Island.
 Along with our own investigations around Wellington, this three-year period from 2007-2009 was when we 'cut our teeth' in the field of paranormal investigation.

-Disappointingly, there was also quite a lot of rivalry in the field, as there is in most countries where paranormal investigation is a popular hobby.
-I think the interest was largely driven by the more popular TV shows at the time; TAPS, Most Haunted, then Ghost Adventures, Ghost Hunters International, et al. People emulated this stuff, including the less savory aspects of it.
-Phoen-X became a casualty of foul play by others, which ended a great period for us all.
+Disappointingly, there was also quite a lot of rivalry in the field, as in most countries where paranormal investigation is a popular hobby.
+I think the interest was largely driven by the successful TV shows of the time; TAPS, Most Haunted, then Ghost Adventures, Ghost Hunters International, et al. People emulated this stuff, including the less savory aspects of it.
+Phoen-X became a casualty of foul play by others, which ended a rich period for us all.
 We met many new friends through our association with Clinton's team of paranormal investigators, and our own team grew in both number and experience during this time.